brendanhay/amazonka/README.md

 ### 2. Setup Nix

-Building the code in this repository requires various development dependencies (e.g. [Nix], [Bazel], [GHC].)

-The [Nix] package manager is used to obtain and build the other dependencies in a [hermetic] environment.
+Building the code in this repository requires various development dependencies that are obtained and built via the [Nix] package manager in a reproducible and hermetic environment.
 You can install Nix by following the [official installation instructions](https://nixos.org/guides/install-nix.html):

 ```bash
 sh <(curl -L https://nixos.org/nix/install) --daemon